Best Florida Online Casinos for Real Money in 2026

 Sweepstakes Casinos and Florida Law

-Sweepstakes casinos operate using a dual-currency model that separates them from traditional gambling.
+Sweepstakes casinos operate under a dual-currency model, which distinguishes them from traditional gambling.
 Players use Gold Coins for free play and Sweeps Coins that can be redeemed for cash prizes, allowing these platforms to offer casino-style games without being classified as gambling under most state laws.
+These can be alternatives to real money online casinos in Florida, but the regulations are changing.

 In Florida, sweepstakes casinos currently operate in a legal gray area.
 Multiple bills introduced in 2025, including HB 953 and SB 1404, sought to ban sweepstakes platforms and criminalize unauthorized online gambling.
 Both bills were withdrawn before passage, leaving the market in limbo.
 A new bill, HB 591, was filed in December 2025 with similar intent and remains under committee review heading into the 2026 legislative session.